 - Avoiding heating your home when you don’t want to, like if someone adjusts the thermostat, and you start heating your home in the summer

 The only real con to turning off your furnace is that it can be a real pain to turn that pilot light back on.
 If the pilot light is not something you can easily get to, then you may need to call a professional for help.
+Ambient Edge is happy to offer the help you need.

 Need Help with Your Furnace?
 Call Ambient Edge!